JakobSachs/simple_mnist_cpp/README.md

 This project implements a simple neural network in C++ to learn and classify digits from the MNIST dataset.
 The neural network is built from scratch using the Eigen library for matrix operations.
 The implementation includes the feed-forward network with ReLU and softmax activation functions, back-propagation for learning, and utilities to handle the MNIST data format.

+The main motivation for this was as an exercise for my advanced machine-learning course.

 ## Features

 - Neural network implementation with feed-forward, back-propagation, and training steps.